What have the Danish Royals been up to lately? Week #46, 2010.

 You really feel that you simply must know more, right?
 No problem, just go to the Danish Royals forum and read all about it.Filed under Danish Royals

-Tagged Ambassador, Anniversary, Crown Prince Frederik, Crown Princess Mary, Hunting, Margrethe II, Military, Prince Christian of Denmark, Prince Henrik the Prince Consort, State Council.
+Tagged Ambassador, Anniversary, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Hunting, Margrethe II of Denmark, Military, Prince Christian of Denmark, Prince Henrik the Prince Consort, State Council.